YuzhouPeng/Linedin-User-profile-Hybrid-Recommendation/README.md

 Summary of the user data and selecting of user profile attributes:

 Thus, based on the statistic data of the job position, education background and skills.
-We decided
+We decided to use six past work experience, four parts of education (except university name, end date of education), skills, language.

 # Coding sytle
 In order to make the robustness and scalability of the system, we use the Objected-Oriented (OO based) programming in our system, and the organization is shown in the linkedindata_old.py and the organization of the user profile is: